-While new research shows that more than eight in 10 Canadian Internet users have made an online purchase in the past year, further evidence indicates that as many as 6 in 10 feel vulnerable to fraud while conducting online transactions.
+While new research shows that more than eight in 10 Canadian Internet users have made an online purchase in the past year, further evidence indicates that as many as six in 10 feel vulnerable to fraud while conducting online transactions.

-While it's encouraging to eCommerce firms that Canadians are becoming more comfortable spending money online, it is somewhat troubling that another study from Kaspersky Labs shows that nearly half of all people who shop on the Internet feel vulnerable in doing so, with 62 percent actually indicating fear of financial fraud when completing a transaction online.
+While it's encouraging to eCommerce firms that Canadians are becoming more comfortable spending money online, it is somewhat troubling that another study from Kaspersky Labs shows that nearly half of all people who shop on the Internet feel vulnerable in doing so, with 62% actually indicating fear of financial fraud when completing a transaction online.

 Kaspersky Labs and B2B International recently found that 42% of internet shoppers worldwide would use online payment systems more often if cyber fraud were not a worry.
 In fact, 37% of users said they have stopped a transaction halfway because of security concerns.